-Table 1 Project Consistency with Riverside County General Plan Policies
+Table 1 Project Consistency with Riverside County General Plan Policies --------- ---

-General Plan Policy Project Consistency similar or improved facilities and programs.
-(AI 74) areas on site currently designated by SP 333 for parks and recreation.
-However, the Project proposes to eliminate residential land uses currently planned for the Project site by the adopted SP 333, thereby resulting in a concomitant decrease in demand for recreational resources within the County.
+General Plan Policy Project Consistency OS 19.9: Whenever paleontological resources are found, the County Geologist shall direct them to Consistent.
+If any paleontological resources are uncovered as a facility within Riverside County for their curation, including the Western Science Center in the part of the PRIMP, any such resources would be treated in a City of Hemet. manner directed by the County Geologist.
+OS 20.1: Preserve and maintain open space that protects County environmental and other Not Applicable.
+Policy OS 20.1 provides direction to County nonrenewable resources and maximizes public health and safety in areas where significant staff and decision makers and is not applicable to the proposed environmental hazards and resources exist.
+Project.
+OS 20.2: Prevent unnecessary extension of public facilities, services, and utilities, for urban uses, Not Applicable.
+The Project does not propose any extension of into Open Space-Conservation designated areas.
+(AI 74) public facilities, services, or utilities within areas designated Open Space - Conservation (OS-C).
+OS 20.3: Discourage the absorption of dedicated park lands by non-recreational uses, public or Consistent.
+The Project proposes changes to the site's land use private.
+Where absorption is unavoidable, replace park lands that are absorbed by other uses with designations and zoning classifications, and would eliminate similar or improved facilities and programs.
+(AI 74) areas on site currently designated by SP 239 for parks and recreation.
+However, the Project also would eliminate residential land uses currently planned for the Project site by the adopted SP 239, thereby resulting in a concomitant decrease in demand for recreational resources within the County.
 Thus, no "replacement" of park lands would be required for the Project.
 OS 20.4: Provide for the needs of all people in the system of the County recreation sites and Not Applicable.
-The Project would involve future development facilities, regardless of their socioeconomic status, ethnicity, physical capabilities or age. of light industrial, business park, and open space land uses, which would not generate a direct demand for recreational resources.
+The Project proposes light industrial, business facilities, regardless of their socioeconomic status, ethnicity, physical capabilities or age. park, and commercial retail land uses, which would not generate a direct demand for recreational resources.
 No parks are proposed as part of the Project.
 OS 20.5: Require that development of recreation facilities occurs concurrent with other Not Applicable.
-The Project would involve future development development in an area.
-(AI 3) of light industrial, business park, and open space land uses, which would not generate a direct demand for recreational resources.
+The Project proposes light industrial, business development in an area.
+(AI 3) park, and commercial retail land uses, which would not generate a direct demand for recreational resources.
 No parks are proposed as part of the Project.
 OS 20.6: Require new development to provide implementation strategies for the funding of both Not Applicable.
 The Project Applicant proposes light industrial, active and passive parks and recreational sites.
-(AI 3) business park, and open space land uses, which would not generate a direct demand for recreational resources.
+(AI 3) business park, and commercial retail land uses, which would not generate a direct demand for recreational resources.
 No parks are proposed as part of the Project.
 OS 21.1: Identify and conserve the skylines, view corridors, and outstanding scenic vistas within Consistent.
 As documented in EIR Subsection 4.1, Aesthetics, Riverside County.
 (AI 79) the Project would result in less-than-significant impacts to scenic vistas and view corridors.
 OS 22.1: Design developments within designated scenic highway corridors to balance the Consistent.
-As documented in EIR Subsection 4.1, Aesthetics, objectives of maintaining scenic resources with accommodating compatible land uses.
-(AI 3) the Project would have less-than-significant impacts to scenic highway corridors.
-OS 22.2: Study potential scenic highway corridors for possible inclusion in the Caltrans Scenic Not Applicable.
-Policy OS 22.2 provides direction to County Highways Plan. staff and decision makers and is not applicable to the proposed Project.
-OS 22.3: Encourage joint efforts among federal, state, and county agencies, and citizen groups to Not Applicable.
-Policy OS 22.3 provides direction to County ensure compatible development within scenic corridors. staff and decision makers and is not applicable to the proposed Project.
-OS 22.4: Impose conditions on development within scenic highway corridors requiring dedication Consistent.
-As documented in EIR Subsection 4.1, Aesthetics, of scenic easements consistent with the Scenic Highways Plan, when it is necessary to preserve the Project would have less-than-significant impacts to scenic unique or special visual features.
-(AI 3) highway corridors.
+As documented in EIR Subsection 4.1, Aesthetics,